JmsPae/GeoDistrib/README.md

 What features receive the statistics/data from which source cell is currently decided by centroid.

 ## Future
 The present tool was designed (not really *designed*, but it sounds clever) for a very specific purpose at the time.
-At whilst that makes this a very simple tool, it has the potential to become greatly expanded in complexity, and thus, hopefully, functionality.
-Performance isn't fantastic either.
+At whilst that makes this a very simple tool, it has the potential to be modestly expanded in functionality.

 The current plan is to add a json pipeline input, which lets the user define what and how the data from any number of fields will be distributed to any destination features.